-It was a memorable day, November 16, 2012, in Fernandina when people waited along Centre Street in anticipation of their arrival.
-The Clydesdales have a magnetic force and their iconic Superbowl ads go down in history as some of the very best, often touching an emotional note.
+It was a memorable day in Fernandina when people waited along Centre Street in anticipation of the arrival of these special horses (November 16, 2012).
+The Clydesdales have a magnetic force.
+Their iconic Superbowl ads go down in history as some of the very best, beloved by football fans, often touching an emotional note.

 Adolphus Busch & Palace Saloon